beeminder-capstone/Nectar/README.md

 ##Idea
-The idea the Nectar Backend is to provide a server for the Nectar Mobile app, that integrates naturally with the Beeminder website.
+The idea behind the Nectar Backend is to provide a server for the Nectar Frontend Mobile app, that integrates naturally with the Beeminder website.

 ##Usage
-This app allows the user to do the following things for their beeminder account
+This app allows the user to do the following things for their Beeminder account

  * View a Goal
  * Add integration to a goal